 Not all prosthodontics involves teeth, though, and on this gray February day in Fort Washington, a small glow came from the operating room where a most heartwarming procedure was taking place.
-Those who follow our Pi Foundation stories know that one of our youngest patients is a charming young Afro-American soccer enthusiast who came to Pi, not for dental implants, but for implants to give him back a nose!
+One of our youngest patients is a charming young African American soccer enthusiast who came to Pi, not for dental implants, but for implants to give him back a nose!
 Having been viciously attacked by a wild hyena when only six years old, Sisay lost the entire center of his face and was substantially disfigured until the Pi team came up with a prosthetic replacement, especially designed to be altered when a growing boy required a new look.

 Today, another young boy, nearly the same size as Sisay, volunteered to have an impression of his nose taken to help our team create Sisay’s next nose.
 The procedure was painless and simple, but the concept was really no different than the concept of a living organ donor.
 A child was using his own body to enhance the physical existence of another.
 Surrounded by our Pi team of doctors, two dental assistants and our bio-medical engineer, the appropriate model was taken and the production of a nose-to-grow-with is now underway.